-The prostate is a pyramidal-shaped, fibromuscular glandular organ which encompasses the prostatic urethra.
-The prostate gland secretes acid phosphatase, fibrinolysin, citric acid, amylase, prostate-specific antigen (PSA), and prostaglandins.
-Its secretions create most of the seminal fluid.
-Its female homologue is paraurethral glands (of Skene).
+Prostate is a fibromuscular glandular organ encompassing the prostatic urethra.
+It is pyramidal-shaped.
+The various secretions of the prostate gland comprise of acid phosphatase, fibrinolysin, citric acid, amylase, prostate-specific antigen (PSA), and prostaglandins.
+Most of the seminal fluid is created by its secretions.
+The female homologue of prostatic urethra is paraurethral glands (of Skene).

-The prostate lies in the lesser pelvis below the neck of the urinary bladder and above the urogenital diaphragm.
-Itlies behind the lower part of the pubic symphysis and in front of the rectal ampulla.
+The location of the prostate is in the lower pelvis below the neck of the urinary bladder and above the urogenital diaphragm.
+It is situated behind the lower part of the pubic symphysis and in front of the rectal ampulla.
 It’s covered on every side by the levator ani muscle.

 The prostate is similar to an inverted cone in shape and resembles a chestnut in look.
 It presents these measurements:

 - Width (at base): 4 cm.

 The prostate belongs to the group of organs which have more width than length, like caecum, coeliac trunk, etc.